 While in graduate school at Yale, was a consultant to government agencies and research projects . .
 Introduced the use of computers for revenue estimation in the Office of Tax Analysis of the U. S. Treasury Department and developed a large computer-based microanalytic simulation model to analyze the revenue and distributional effects of preliminary versions of the Revenue Act of 1964 . .
 System was used by Treasury and Congressional committees to help design provisions in final bill . .
 Performed programming for the Brookings Institution for studying the structure of the Federal Individual Income Tax and the effects of the Revenue Act of 1964 . .
 Conducted tax analysis and revenue estimation seminar for state tax officials for U. S. Treasury and consulted for taxation agencies in Maryland, Indiana, and Georgia . .
-Participated in computer based legislative redistricting study for Federal Court in Connecticut . .
+Participated in computer based legislative redistricting study with Special Master for Federal Court in Connecticut . .
 Collaborated with Yale faculty members in psychology, physics, economics, and psychiatry, applying statistical and computational methods to empirical data.

 Manager of Operations of Yale Computer Center and Research Assistant in Economics . .
 Administered operations and activities of Center containing IBM 709, 1401, 1620 and 610 computers . .
 Supervised operations and applications programming staff, participated in operating system development, consulted with faculty and student users, taught courses in programming . .
 SHARE representative.